Joshua-Medvinsky/Forta-Bots-Repository/Forta-Bot-Challenge-4/Readme.md

   - Proxy contract address: `0xc3d688B66703497DAA19211EEdff47f25384cdc3`.
   - Issues an alert when the total transaction amount from supply events exceeds a specified threshold within a day for a given address.
 (Will utilize a cache to monitor activity over a day)
 - **COMP02:** Rewards tracker bot
-  -  function `getRewardOwed(address comet, address account) external returns;`
+  -  function `baseTrackingAccrued(address account) external view returns (uint64);`

+  //to-do fix below
      -  Calculates the amount of a reward token owed to an account
      - `comet` The protocol instance
      - `account` The account to check rewards for
-  - Function is located on rewards contract: `0x1B0e765F6224C21223AeA2af16c1C46E38885a40`.
+  - Function is located on rewards contract: `0x285617313887d43256F852cAE0Ee4de4b68D45B0`.

 - **COMP03:** Monitor supply rate bot
   - Utilizes function: `getSupplyRate(uint utilization) public view returns (uint64);`